 Moonlight Basin Ski Resort is on the north face of Lone of Mountain and opened in December 2003 after careful, environmentally sensitive planning and development Moonlight Basin has quickly gained a reputation as a first-class, year-round destination, Montana snowboarding and ski resort.

 Next door to Bridger Bowl you’ll find Crosscut Mountain Sports Center, nordic ski center with cross-country skiing and mountain biking trails, just 16 miles northeast of Bozeman, Montana in Bridger Canyon.
-Bohart Ranch is also 90 miles north of Yellowstone National Park.
+Crosscut is also 90 miles north of Yellowstone National Park.
 Crosscut offers some of the highest quality Nordic skiing in the United States.
-Bohart Ranch has a 27km scenic trail system, on both private and US Forest Service (USFS) lands, which winds through terrain well-suited to all skiing abilities.
+The Center has a 27 km scenic trail system, on both private and US Forest Service (USFS) lands, that winds through terrain well-suited to all skiing abilities.
 The ski trails are professionally groomed for both classic cross country and skate skiing.
 And in the summer bring your mountain bike because, Bohart has excellent mountain biking and hosts the Bohart Bash, a national mountain bike race.

 Bozeman, Montana Recreation: Golf Courses